Last updated on January 11th, 2022 at 01:10 pm

-Whale watching on the Oregon coast is a fun activity people enjoy year round, but especially during the winter and spring whale migrations, where up to 25,000 gray whales pass the Oregon coast.
-Here are some tips to get you started on your whale watching journey.
+Looking to do some Whale watching in Oregon?
+The Oregon Coast is where you want to go.
+This is an exhilarating activity people enjoy year-round, but especially during the winter and spring whale migrations, where up to 25,000 gray whales pass the Oregon coast.
+Here are some tips to get you started on your whale-watching journey.

-When And Where To Go Whale Watching On The Oregon Coast
+When And Where To Go Whale Watching in Oregon

 Another good time to go whale watching is during the spring migration north starting in late March and ending in June.
 Each year around 200 of the migrating whales choose to stay along the Oregon coast for the summer to feed.